mahoney1/docs/animaltracking-tutorial.md

 `cd $HOME/dash` to enter that directory

-3. Export the designated project directory as an Operating system variable called **PROJECT** - this is important,  as this variable is used as a relative path by the Application Client scripts later (without it, they won't locate config information).
-Eg my project directory is shown below:
+3. Edit your Operating system profile and add a variable **PROJECT** - this is important,  as this variable is used as a relative path by the Application Client scripts later (without it, they won't locate config information).
+Eg below:

 `gedit /home/demo/.profile`

-Add to the bottom:
+Add a line to the bottom:

 `export PROJECT=/home/demo/dash`

-Source the file to read the variable setting:
+Now source the file to read the variable setting and check:

-source $HOME/.profile
+`source $HOME/.profile`

+`echo $PROJECT`

 4. Clone the `tabler-react` Github repository: